 For Sloan, the scariest part of growth is continuing to deliver on the numbers.
 “You talk about the role of a CMO and all the facets of my responsibility, but at the end of the day, revenue is the thing that counts the most,” she said.
 She knows how much pipeline they need to generate in order to scale, and how to look for the gaps and attack them in a short amount of time.
 And that means constantly fine-tuning her team’s strategy.

 Innovate, but don’t be afraid to milk what works

-Sloan’s philosophy is “more” isn’t always the answer—whether that’s more features added to the product or more marketing tactics.
-She believes in innovation, but she also advises, “Don’t be afraid to milk what’s working.”
+To meet and exceed B2B marketing targets for hypergrowth, Sloan’s philosophy is “more” isn’t always the answer—whether that’s more features added to the product or more marketing tactics.
+She believes in innovation, but she also advised, “Don’t be afraid to milk what’s working.”
 If you find a program that works, “Get as much out of it as you can, until its very juice is squeezed out of it.”

 Marketing for a fast-growing company means that change is a constant, but Sloan has been in the business long enough to know that everything old is new again.
 Direct mail, for example, has been working great for SalesLoft.
 “The pendulum has swung so far that everything digitally is noise… there’s too much email now we’re going to direct mail… and it works, great!”